loosehose/Apollonator/README.md

 ### Disclaimer

 During the production of this script, I used the 'Professional' subscription becauses I had a large list of users.
 Depending on your volume, you may be able to get away with the 'Basic' plan.
+This script is also not bug-proof.
+This was created for a red team engagement and quickly thrown together.

 ## Quick Start